LoocasGoose/malaria_geo_classification/README.md

 4. **Data splitting**: Partition data into training, validation, and test sets with stratification
 5. **Sequence windowing**: Generate fixed-length windows (1kb) from reference genomes with variants applied

+## Configuration

+The project uses a centralized configuration system for easy parameter management:

+- **config.yml**: Central configuration file containing all parameters for data processing, model training, and evaluation.
+This allows quick experimentation without modifying code.
+- **environment.yml**: Conda environment specification for reproducible environment setup.
+- **utils.py**: Common utility functions including configuration loading, logging setup, and performance measurement.

+To customize the project for your needs, simply modify the parameters in `config.yml` rather than changing code directly.

 ## Models

 ### Multinomial Naive Bayes